Co-modularity and Detection of Co-communities: Co-modularity and Co-Community Detection

 Then, the co-modularity $Q_{XY}$ is defined as:

 \end{Definition}

 We note that for the co-modularity (unlike the Newman-Girvan modularity), we require a set of pairings of $X$-node groupings with $Y$-node groupings $C$, such that each $c_t\in C$ is a pairing of an $X$-node grouping $g^{(X)}_p\in G^{(X)}$ with a $Y$-node grouping $g^{(Y)}_q\in G^{(Y)}$.
 Also, due to the asymmetry of the co-clustering problem, $c_t=\left\{p,q\right\}\neq\left\{q,p\right\}$.
 This separately specified set of parings $C$ is not required in the case of the Newman-Girvan modularity, because in the unipartite network setting, there is only one type of node, and hence node groupings already `match-up' with one another.
 This can be visualised, in the unipartite network setting, as community structure present along the leading diagonal of the adjacency matrix, if the nodes are ordered by community.
-In the co-community setting, an $X$-node grouping $g^{(X)}$ may be paired in $C$ with many, with one, or with no $Y$-node groupings $g^{(Y)}\in G^{(Y)}$, and equivalently a $Y$-node grouping $g^{(Y)}$ may be paired in $C$ with many, with one, or with no $X$-node groupings $g^{(X)}\in G^{(X)}$.
+In the co-community setting, an $X$-node grouping $g^{(X)}$ may be paired in $C$ with many, with one, or with no $Y$-node groupings $g^{(Y)}\in G^{(Y)}$, and equivalently a $Y$-node grouping $g^{(Y)}$ may be paired in $C$ with many, with one, or with no $X$-node groupings $g^{(X)}\in G^{(X)}$ (Fig.\ref{coComBaseEg}).
 Further, if the $X$-nodes and $Y$-nodes of the network are arranged in the adjacency matrix according to the groupings $g^{(X)}$ and $g^{(Y)}$, there is no reason co-communities should appear along the leading diagonal.
 Hence, the function $\Psi$ in Equation \ref{coMod} generalises the role of the indicator function in Equation \ref{NGmod}.
-We also note that sometimes in practice, we must relax the requirement of $\Psi\in\left\{0,1\right\}$; the reason for this becomes clear in the technical derivations in Supplement A which relate to Algorithm \ref{specClustAlg} (which follows next).
+We note that other approaches to this problem directly specify a null model \citep{bassett2013robust}.
+We also note that sometimes in practice, we must relax the requirement of $\Psi\in\left\{0,1\right\}$; the reason for this is made clear in the technical derivations (for tractability) in Appendix A which relate to Algorithm \ref{specClustAlg} (which follows next).